AdoboPeanuts/blockchain-homework/poa-development-chain/readme.md

 ![puppeth](screenshots/mycrypto5.png)

-4. Make sure to copy the hash and past it into the ``TX Status`` section of the application or click ``TX Status`` in the popup below.
+4. Make sure to copy the hash and paste it into the ``TX Status`` section of the application or click ``TX Status`` in the popup below.

 ![puppeth](screenshots/mycrypto6.png)

-5. Recheck of your account if the balance has changed.
+5. Check account balance.

 ![puppeth](screenshots/mycrypto7.png)